open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

 - **`interpreter/nodev8`.** Independent.
 The V8 unwinder and this walk both read V8 objects from the same targets but share no state; a process can have either, both or neither.
 They are not gated on each other.
-- **Trace types and enablement.** As with custom labels, this rides the thread-context trace type rather than introducing its own; a target that publishes nothing costs nothing.
+- **Trace types and enablement.** No new `InterpreterType` and no new `interpreterconfig` field.
+The `thread_context` switch that gates the existing walk gates this one too, as it gates a pseudo-interpreter that already contributes per-sample data rather than frames.
+With the switch on, a Node.js process that never installs the hook exports no `otel_thread_ctx_nodejs_v1`, so process initialization finds nothing and no walk is ever attempted: publishing nothing costs nothing.
 - **OpenTelemetry SDKs.** Additive and optional.
 Nothing about existing Node.js SDK behaviour changes; a process that does not install the hook is indistinguishable from today.